proinsias/an-independent-mind/docs/make.md

 BINDIR ?= /usr/local/bin
 ```

-Then when you run `make`, the default value for `BINDIR` will be `/usr/local/bin`, but this can be overrided, e.g.:
+Then when you run `make`, the default value for `BINDIR` will be `/usr/local/bin`, but this can be overridden, e.g.:

 ```text
 make BINDIR=/usr/bin